 Phase Seven- Begin Again

-Try to cycle back through the other steps.
+Speaking of looking out the window again, it’s time to start back at the beginning.
 Pray it works.
 Cry a little when they aren’t looking.
 Regroup.
+You GOT this!

 Phase Eight- Electronics

 The time has come.
 Now is the time to bring out the apps, the DVD players, and the downloaded shows.
 Tune out the kids and pray that they focus on those electronics until their eyes bleed – or until the batteries die – whichever happens first.
 Remember, you have done an amazing job and have made it through seven stages of a road trip before you got to the screens.
 You basically deserve some kind of award.